 students, even at advanced level (including PhD students) , seem to

 believe that punctuation is an optional extra.

 the errors.
 While some teachers maintain that students

 should never be presented with any text containing errors, doing so has

 plenty of advantages.
 Checking for errors makes students read words

 very carefully, and pay attention to all sorts of points.
-Teaching them
+For creative

-to do so can encourage them to look at their own writing more
+encourage students to look at their own writing more

 carefully.
 This is proof-reading in an elementary state.